CO22MO/Crowd-Simulator-and-Tbana-Reconstruction-Fork/README.md

 3. Open the MetroPed "Crowd Simulation and Tbana Reconstruction" folder using the Unity launcher
 4. Once the project is loaded in click the "Play" button and choose the desired settings (VR/Regular, with or without scenarios)
 5. With this the simulation should be runnable and operational

+For MacOS: Might have to add `softwareupdate --install-rosetta` in the terminal to allow Unity to open package manager in order to open the project

 ## Unity Hiearchy
 - StationExtended: contains all the 3D models for the metro station including the subway trains and their functionality.